cunybpl/nycet_pnp/src/content/measurement_techniques/outdoor-air-temperature.md

 <strong>Problem 2:</strong> Logger screen is blank

 <div class="alert alert-warning" role="alert">
 <strong>Solution:</strong> The logger might have an energy saving feature that conserves battery life by turning off the screen.
-Try pressing one of the logger buttons or connecting to it with your phone or laptop.​ If the screen remains blank, then try replacing the battery otherwise reach out to our equipment specialist for a replacement.
+Try pressing one of the logger buttons or connecting to it with your phone or laptop.​ If the screen remains blank, try replacing the battery.
+If it remains blank, reach out to our equipment specialist for a replacement.
 </div>